 Shrewsbury opened with around 1,000 places; there are at least six classes in every primary year group, and maximum class size is 24.
 The purpose-built school is designed solely for primary age children, from an aquatics centre and music school to a centre of excellence for gymnastic and dance studio; other facilities include a sports hall with running track, rooftop football pitch, and science lab.
 The curriculum features languages, a focus on STEM subjects (science, technology, engineering, and mathematics), the arts, and PE.
 The school’s location in Tseung Kwan O also lends itself to field trips along the nearby hiking trails.

 The transition to secondary school starts in Year 4, and “For some families, this will mean a supported route through to boarding education at Shrewsbury School in the UK”.

 On the horizon

 Shrewsbury is a selective school, and the application process involves a school meeting with the student and parents.
-Annual tuition fees are HKD 143,500 (Nursery), HKD 154,000 (Reception) and HKD 177,000 (Years 1 to 6); there is and an annual capital levy of HKD 50,000.
-While it’s certainly not the cheapest primary school in Hong Kong, Shrewsbury does offer the promise of space, some pretty impressive facilities – and possibly (no guarantees, of course) a place at Shrewsbury UK.
+Annual tuition fees are HKD 143,500 (Nursery), HKD 154,000 (Reception), and HKD 177,000 (Years 1 to 6); there is an annual capital levy of HKD 50,000.
+While it’s certainly not the cheapest primary school in Hong Kong, Shrewsbury does offer the promise of space, some pretty impressive facilities, and possibly (no guarantees, of course) a place at Shrewsbury UK.